OSInside/kiwi/doc/source/working_with_kiwi/legacy_kiwi.rst

 Compatibility
 -------------

-The legacy KIWI version can be installed and used together with the next generation KIWI.
+The {kiwi-legacy} version can be installed and used together with {kiwi}.

 .. note:: Automatic Link Creation for :command:`kiwi` Command